johnny-quesada-developer/easy-threads-workers/README.md

 const worker = new EasyWebWorker(new Worker('./worker.js')); // ƒ Worker() { [native code] }
 ```

-When working with **static files**, which can offer substantial benefits with web workers, you simply need to create an instance of **StaticEasyWebWorker**.

-The **StaticEasyWebWorker** provides an interface to continue working with [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) and build more complex APIs within your worker.
+When working with static files, simply create an instance of **StaticEasyThreadsWorker**.
+This class provides an interface to continue working with [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) building more complex APIs within your worker.

 ```ts
 const easyWorker = new StaticEasyWebWorker();